Yoshimuroz/nlp-resources/README.md

 ## NLP Libraries and Framework

 Note: The ordering is random.
-It doesn't mean ranking here.

 #### NLTK
 It supports multiple languages and is suitable for both industry and research.